This article is also available in: Italiano

 The outbreak of the Civil War

 That same year the first real clashes began and Tyre, being one of the headquarters of the Palestinian militia and the closest to Israel, immediately became the target of Israel.
 In 1976 the city suffered the first Zionist naval blockade and in 1978 the Israeli army would penetrate the south of Lebanon occupying it all, except for Tire and its neighborhood, which however suffered heavy losses.
 The situation became even more complicated in 1982 when, following an attack on an ambassador in London, Israel occupied the area militarily, giving way to the Lebanon War.
+In 1976 the city suffered the first Zionist naval blockade and in 1978 the Israeli army entered southern Lebanon occupying everything, except Tire and its neighborhood, which in any case suffered heavy losses.
+The situation became even more complicated in 1982 when, following an attack on one of its ambassadors in London, Israel militarily occupied the area, giving way to the Lebanon War.

 The latest tensions and peace